 Firm-level data: Who said that they are too difficult to use for policy?

-Filippo di Mauro, 11 March 2014
+Filippo di Mauro 11 March 2014

 How to get Arab firms exporting

-Jamal Ibrahim Haidar, 18 February 2012
+Jamal Ibrahim Haidar 18 February 2012

 Exports are important for economic growth and employment (see, for example, Mayer et al. 2011, Baldwin and Harrigan 2011, Eckel and Neary 2010, and Baldwin and Gu 2009).
 However, countries do not do trade; it is firms that export and import (Eaton et al 2011, Bernard et al 2011).
 This basic truth makes it obvious that understanding the firm-level facts is essential to good policymaking in Arab countries.
 Why exports from some countries grow faster than those from others is one of the most important questions in trade and development economics.

 International trade in services: A portrait of importers and exporters

 Holger Breinlich, Chiara Criscuolo 02 July 2010

 Trade in services has been the fastest growing component of international trade since the early 1990s, with average annual growth rates of close to 10% and a total cross-border export value of $2,800 billion in 2006 (WTO 2008).
 Over the same period, the composition of services trade has shifted dramatically in favour of high-skill intensive categories such as business services, provoking heated debate about the consequences of services offshoring.

 Institutions matter for growth – but which ones and how much?

-Wendy Carlin, Mark Schaffer, Paul Seabright, 17 February 2010
+Wendy Carlin, Mark Schaffer, Paul Seabright 17 February 2010

 Most economists today would agree that “institutions matter” for economic growth.
 This marks a significant shift from twenty years ago and the “Washington Consensus”.
 Back then, the thinking was that growth required mainly sound policies: macroeconomic stabilisation, trade liberalisation, and privatisation.
 But since then attempts to quantify the impact of institutions have actually been too successful to be credible.